 |Trans Titicaca||Normal||08:00||12:00||US$ 3.94||Doesn’t include the crossing of Tiquina (2 Bs)|

 |Diana Tour||Normal||08:00||12:00||US$ 4.38||Doesn’t include the crossing of Tiquina (2 Bs)|

 |Trans Titicaca||Normal||13:30||17:30||US$ 3.65||Doesn’t include the crossing of Tiquina (2 Bs)|

 Please note that this is the schedule for formal buses leaving from the main terminal in La Paz.
-The route between La Paz to Copacabana is also operated by informal transport companies (buses and minibuses) leaving from the General Cemetery in La Paz.
+The route between La Paz to Copacabana by bus is also operated by informal transport companies (buses and minibuses) leaving from the General Cemetery in La Paz.
 These leave every day between 6:00 and 18:00 (depending on the time of year).

 There is no schedule as buses from La Paz to Copacabana leave whenever they are almost full and stop regularly along the way to drop or pick-up passengers.
 Because of the irregularity and lack of any guarantees regarding safety, we recommend traveling with an established company to avoid any problems.
 However they do provide the advantage of being more frequent and flexible.
 The price is about the same than buses leaving from the main terminal: 20/30 Bs.